emilyferguson989/FishSense_237D_SP21/README.md

 2. Setup the realsense camera with proper USB (e.g. USB 3.0 for D455)
 3. Run `git clone https://github.com/emilyferguson989/FishSense_237D_SP21.git`
 4. Change directory `cd FishSense_237D_SP21/`
-5. In directory `Length Measurement/`, run `make` to get alignment of RGB-D images.
-See more details in directory `Length Measurement/`.

 ## Learn More About Our Contributions
 [Final Video (coming soon)]()